-- 1. Prepare de ingredients: Sift the flour with baking powder and salt and set aside.
+- 1. Prepare the ingredients: Sift the flour with baking powder and salt and set aside.
 Warm the milk and mix in the honey.
-Melt the butter: it should be hot when incorporated to the batter (about 60 °C).
-Ground the pistachios.
+Melt the butter: it should be hot when incorporated into the (about 60 °C).
+Grind the pistachios.

-- 2. Prepare de madeleine batter: Blanch the eggs and the sugar.
-Once they are blanched whisk in the milk/honey mixture.
-Then add the flour/baking powder/salt mixture, the grounded pistachios and the pistachio paste and continue to whisk at low speed until incorporated to the batter.
-Finally add the hot melted butter and continue to whisk at low speed.
-Scrape the sides of the bowl.
+- 2. Prepare the madeleine batter: Blanch the eggs and sugar.
+Once they are blanched, whisk in the milk/honey mixture.
+Next add the flour/baking powder/salt mixture, the ground pistachios, and the pistachio paste, and continue to whisk at low speed until incorporated into the batter.
+Finally, add the hot melted butter and continue to whisk at low speed, making sure to scrape the sides of the bowl.

-- 4. Prepare to bake the pistachio madeleines: Pre-heat the oven to 180 C°/360 F and place an empty baking tray in the middle rack of your oven (if you have a steel/pizza stone you can put that in instead).
-Butter and flour the madeleine pan.
-Use melted batter and a brush and remember to remove any excess flour.
-Remove the madeleines batter from the fridge and use a spatula to homogenize it and smooth it out.
+- 4. Prepare to bake the pistachio madeleines: Preheat the oven to 180 C°/360 F and place an empty baking tray in the middle rack of your oven (if you have a steel/pizza stone you can put that in instead).
+Butter and flour the madeleine pan; Use melted butter and a brush and remember to remove any excess flour.
+Remove the madeleine batter from the fridge and use a spatula to homogenize it and smooth it out.

-- 5. Bake the pistachio madeleines: Transfer the batter to a pipping bag (no tip necessary) and fill the madeleines pan up 3/4.
-Place the madeleine pan on top of the hot baking tray inside the oven and bake for 10 minutes, until the small bump has formed, and the edges are slightly colored.
-As soon as you remove from the oven, turn the madeleines 90 degrees so that they are perpendicular to the madeleine tray, with the bottom fluted part looking to one side.
+- 5. Bake the pistachio madeleines: Transfer the batter to a piping bag (no tip necessary) and fill the madeleine pan up ¾ of the way.
+Place the madeleine pan on top of the hot baking tray inside the oven and bake for 10 minutes, until a small bump has formed, and the edges are slightly colored.
+As soon as you remove them from the oven, turn the madeleines 90 degrees so that they are perpendicular to the madeleine tray, with the bottom fluted part looking to one side.
 Place over a wire rack and let them cool down at room temperature.

-- 7. Glaze the pistachio madeleines: Once the madeleines have completely cooled down, dip 1/3 (or ½) of each Madeleine into the chocolate glaze for few seconds.
-Then remove it and shake slightly it to that any excess glaze can drip off.
-Place over a wire rack and sprinkle with grounded pistachios.
+- 7. Glaze the pistachio French madeleines: Once the madeleines have completely cooled down, dip 1/3 (or ½) of each Madeleine into the chocolate glaze for a few seconds, then remove it and shake slightly so that any excess glaze can drip off.
+Place over a wire rack and sprinkle with ground pistachios.
 Let the chocolate glaze set before serving them!
+Enjoy!